 In this article:

-An antimicrobial peptide called cathelicidin (also known as LL-37) has recently attracted a lot of scientific scrutinies as it has been found at increased levels in patients.
-These increased levels play a role in stimulating the immune system, producing skin inflammation, and creating new blood vessels, perpetuating the symptoms of rosacea.
+- An antimicrobial peptide called cathelicidin is found at increased levels in patients.
+It plays a role in stimulating the immune system and perpetuating the symptoms of rosacea.
 (1)

 - Sun exposure

 - Spicy foods

 Avoidance or modification of these triggers can aid in symptom reduction and can guide possible treatment regimens.
 (1)

 The National Rosacea Society (NRS) recommends keeping a diary log to record and thereby pinpoint potential triggers as they can differ from person to person.
 (7)

 The first step in the treatment of rosacea is identifying and avoiding/modifying known triggers.
 As mentioned, keeping a diary can aid with this step.